 - low-interest loans of up to £10,000;

-- workplace childcare and up to £55 per week of childcare vouchers for approved childcare and welfare counselling;
+- workplace childcare and up to £55 per week (for basic tax rate payers) of childcare vouchers for approved childcare and welfare counselling;

 - provision of some equipment, office services and consumables such as a mobile phone or computer;